OrchardCMS/OrchardCore/src/docs/getting-started/starter-recipes.md

 You can use this recipe when starting Orchard Core in Decoupled Mode, or when building your own theme.

-Alternativaley you can start with another recipe, and change the active theme after setup.
+Alternatively you can start with another recipe, and change the active theme after setup.

 #### Empty Recipe Contents